serenita-org/vero/docs/quick-start/index.md

 Place your validator keystores in the `vero/.eth/validator_keys` directory.

-Next, run the `./ethd keys import` command.
+Next, run the `./ethd keys import` command and follow the instructions.
 Once your keys are imported, restart Vero using `./ethd restart validator` and Vero will start performing duties for your validators!

 Vero's logs should contain lines like this when it starts successfully: